Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled An Artist’s Passion. Please enjoy.

 “I don’t know if I’d go that far.”

 “Maybe not, but it’d be a shame if you didn’t keep trying.
 That’s not to say that I don’t want you to study a little harder in school, though.
 Those grades were abysmal.
 I know you are capable of much more and I still want you to become a well-rounded human being, okay?
-I’m still going to punish you for it once I thought of an acceptable punishment.”
+I’m still going to punish you for it once I thought of an acceptable one.”

 The young man wiped the tears from his eyes and smiled.
 “Okay, Dad.
 I understand.
 I’ll try harder next time.”